cho45/micro-template.js/README.md

 https://github.com/cho45/micro-template.js

-micro-template is a template engine on JavaScript which like embed js.
+micro-template is a template engine for JavaScript which is similar to embed.js.

-This is inspired from [John Resig's template]( http://ejohn.org/blog/javascript-micro-templating/ ) but has more efficient feature:
+This is inspired by [John Resig's template]( http://ejohn.org/blog/javascript-micro-templating/ ) but has more efficient features:

-* Better error messages: show line-number in runtime errors
+* Better error messages: shows line numbers in runtime errors
-* Support source map: debug is more easily on Chrome including syntax errors
+* Supports source maps: debugging is easier in Chrome, including for syntax errors
-* Well tested: tested on node.js
+* Well tested: works on Node.js
-* Escape by default: all output is escaped by default for security
+* Escapes by default: all output is escaped for security

 SYNOPSIS
 --------